Thai Visa for visitors, business, retirement in Thailand

 It is no longer possible to stay in Thailand indefinitely by doing 'visa runs' – cross-border visits before the entry stamp expires.
 Depending on where you are living, these can be done in one day, alone or with a tour operator.
 The border crossing may be a 1 minute walk across a bridge into Burma (Myanmar) and back, paying $5 for temporary entry, or crossing the Mekong River into the Lao PDR.

-Thai Immigration law changed in 2006, aimed specifically at foreigners who stay indefinitely in Thailand on entry stamps only (not a visa).
-Passports are now checked for consecutive tourist stamps during the past six months.
+Thai Immigration law changed recently and aimed specifically at foreigners who stay indefinitely in Thailand on entry stamps only (not a visa).
+Passports were checked for consecutive tourist stamps during the past six months.
 If a total of 90 days has been spent in Thailand, re-entry will be permitted only with a visa from an Embassy outside Thailand, or by waiting for another ninety days.

-If this applies to you, be prepared before you set off on an old-style visa run.
+If this applies to you, be prepared before you set off on an old-style Thai "border run".
 You might consider packing a suitcase and tying up your local affairs first!
-The solution is to get a proper tourist visa in a nearby country such as Malaysia or Singapore for which a visa is not required to enter, or Laos which requires a visa on arrival and costs $30 - $42 for 30 days.
-See Visa for the Lao PDR.
+The solution is to get a proper tourist visa in a nearby country such as Malaysia or Singapore for which a visa is not required to enter, or Laos which requires a Lao visa on arrival costing $30-$42 for 30 days.
+See Visas for the Lao PDR.

 ASEAN VISA EXEMPTION

-ASEAN nationals travelling within between member countries are given 2 weeks visa-free entry.
-These are Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+ASEAN nationals travelling within between some member countries are given 2 weeks visa-free entry.
+Not all members are complying with this agreement and are charging for entry.
+Asean Member countries include Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam plus East Timor.

 Recent stricter enforcement of Thai immigration laws, substantially increased fees and criteria have been phased in over the past few years; it is now unwise to try to circumvent the visa and work permit regulations.
 There was a time when for a small fee you could have your passport stamped out and back into Thailand while you stayed in the country.
 Beware.
 Thai Immigration (part of the Royal Thai Police) now proudly proclaims it is 'corruption-free' (a sick joke), and has outlawed these practices.
 There is a high risk of fines, prison or deportation (or all three).